Dazzling displays of autumn colour

 Great British Walking Festival - guided tours of the garden, 03 September–29 October, 10.30am–11.45am

 Join the garden staff as they give you an exclusive tour of the gardens.
 Highlights include a behind the scenes tour of the nursery and other areas usually closed to visitors.

-Why not head outdoors on a Great British Walk and explore over 120 acres of landscaped garden at Sheffield Park and follow winding paths to enchanting lakes where even the water takes on a distinctly autumnal hue.
-The five linked lakes reflect the vivid autumn colours, with flaming ochre and scarlet painted by Japanese maples, swamp cypresses and birches.
+Why not head outdoors on a Great British Walk and explore over 120 acres of landscaped garden at Sheffield Park, or follow winding paths to enchanting lakes where even the water takes on a distinctly autumnal hue.
+The five linked-lakes reflect the vivid autumn colours, with flaming ochre and scarlet painted by Japanese maples, swamp cypresses and birches.

 50 things to do before you’re 11 ¾: Catch a Falling Leaf, 20 September-30 November, 10.30am–3pm

 Tick off number 33 of your 50 things to do before you’re 11 ¾ and catch a falling leaf.
 Across the garden and parkland our trees provide plenty of opportunities to catch loads of brightly coloured leaves in the autumn months.

 One family, one estate and more than 700 years of history.
 Sizergh gardens are definitely worth a visit in the autumn as the seasons turn slowly towards harvest and fruitfulness.
 In the orchard, see the harvesting of apples, quince and Westmoreland damsons, which visitors can taste.
 The mature ornamental trees and the herbaceous border, especially planted for autumn, offer visitors the chance to see a real display of colour, and scent.